Journal of Social and Political

 By submitting an article for review, the author(s) recognizes that the submitted article has not been published (the form of journal article, thesis, or other published means), nor reviewed for publication in other journals.
 The Editors reserve the right to decline a submission if proven to not be an original article.

 AIOR follows the Committee on Publication Ethics (COPE)'s Code of Conduct for Journal Publishers.
+Please open this link for COPE's core practices.

 The publisher is dedicated to supporting the vast efforts of the editors, the academic contributions of authors, and the respected volunteer work undertaken by reviewers.
 The publisher is also responsible for ensuring that the publication system works smoothly and that ethical guidelines are applied to assist the editor, author, and reviewer in performing their ethical duties.